-There are a wide range of activities possible on safari — almost anything you can dream of is offered somewhere in the safari world.
+There are a wide range of activities possible on your safari in Africa — almost anything you can dream of is offered somewhere in the safari world.
 Game drives are the core of most safaris since that is the easiest, most effective way to view the wildlife.
-However, if your dream includes something less obvious, such as safari on horseback, tracking wildlife with a Bushman, or even learning to drive a 4×4 off road, let us know what you are interested in and we can help plan your perfect safari.
+However, if your dream includes something less obvious, such as safari on horseback, tracking wildlife with a Bushman guide, or even learning to drive a 4×4 off road, let us know what you are interested in and we can help plan your perfect safari.
 Many safari travelers enjoy a bit of variety in activities, so there are growing opportunities for walking, biking, and canoeing.
 But, for the hard core wildlife enthusiast, your safari can be made up exclusively of game drives – the beauty of a custom planned trip is tailoring the activities to exactly what you want.

 Below is an overview of activities, but if you don’t see what you are interested in, just ask your planner, as almost anything is possible.